 Pesach - A Holiday of Questions.
-About the Haggadah Commentary of Rabbi Isaak Abravanel
+About the Haggadah Commentary of Rabbi Isaac Abravanel

 Why does the Haggadah begin in Aramaic?

-Why is the Matzah called bread of the poor people?
+Why is the Matzah called bread of the poor?

-Why is the sentence, Next year year free people" in Hebrew?
+Why is the sentence "Next year free people" written in Hebrew?

 What does the name "Pharao" mean in Hebrew?

-What is the meaning of
+What is the meaning of the Hebrew word "Mizrayim"?

-"What have we gained from the Exodus of Egypt, if we are in exile again?" asked Abravanel ca. 500 years ago.
+"What have we gained from the Exodus from Egypt if we are in exile again?" asked Abravanel, ca. 500 years ago.